-Having identified the type of fire and its location, varying degrees of dynamic activity will take place as fire and rescue services and other responders begin to build a picture of what they are faced with in a particular scenario.
+Having identified the type of fire and its location, varying degrees of dynamic activity will take place simultaneously as fire and rescue services and other responders begin to build a picture of what they are faced with in a particular scenario.

-The process of gathering both factual and predictive information will be intensive at this stage, but diligence will support the development of the approach, tactics and techniques required to bring about safe and efficient extinguishment of the fire.
+The process of gathering both factual and predictive information will be intensive at this stage, but diligence will support the development of the approach, tactics and techniques required to bring about the safe and efficient extinguishment of the fire.

-During this period it is critical that the incident commander and firefighters ascertain the overall extent of the fire, including the phase of development, how it is behaving and the likelihood of firespread.
+During this period it will be critical that the incident commander and firefighters ascertain the overall extent of the fire, including the phase of development of the fire, how it is behaving and the likelihood of firespread.